Few-Step Diffusion Language Models via Trajectory Self-Distillation: Introduction

 \section{Introduction}

 Inference-time efficiency is a central challenge in large language modeling, especially for real-time and compute-constrained applications~\cite{zhen2025taming, miao2025towards, alizadeh2024llm}.
-Many practical deployments, such as real-time decision-making and on-device AI, require consistently low-latency responses.
 Diffusion large language models (DLLMs) \cite{labs2025mercury, song2025seed, nie2025large, cheng2025sdar,ye2025dream} offer a promising direction by enabling parallel token generation.
 However, existing DLLMs rely on long decoding chains consisting of many diffusion steps~\cite{sahoo2024simple, schiffsimple, nie2025large, ye2025dream}, which significantly limits their efficiency gains.
 When decoding is made more aggressive by reducing the number of steps, these models struggle to accurately generate multiple tokens simultaneously~\cite{cheng2025sdar}.

-Recent work \cite{yoo2025redi, chen2025dparallel, xu2024energy, qian2026d3llm, kim2025cdlm, zhang2025variational} has explored fine-tuning DLLMs to support few-step decoding, aiming to further reduce inference latency beyond standard diffusion sampling.
-However, few-step decoding is fundamentally challenged by the common \emph{mean-field} (token-factorized) parameterization used in masked diffusion models~\cite{xu2024energy, yoo2025redi, zhang2025variational}, which induces a factorization (approximation) error that typically grows as the number of denoising steps decreases.
-Moreover, training and inference often operate on different intermediate-state distributions: training commonly uses random masking, while inference frequently relies on non-random heuristics (e.g., confidence-based schedules) that change the masked states that the model encounters~\cite{wang2025revolutionizing, qian2026d3llm}.
-Together, this motivates the following important research question: